nvietanh/wise/matlab/README.md

-# WISE: Wasserstein Inverse-covariance Shrinkage Estimator, MATLAB implementation
+# WISE: Wasserstein Inverse covariance Shrinkage Estimator, MATLAB implementation

 This folder contains the source code for the implementation, and all the experiments in the paper.